Codecademy/gamut/README.md

 ## Local development

 1. Log into npm
     * Run `npm login` with username `codecademy`; you can find the password in LastPass
     * Running `npm whoami` should return `codecademy`
 1. Run `yarn` in the root directory
 1. Run `yarn lerna bootstrap` to prep each package in the `packages` directory for development

 ### Running storybook

-1. Cd into `workspaces/gamut-storybook` and run `npm start` to start the storybook server
+1. Run `yarn start` to start the storybook server
 1. Add new stories to `workspaces/gamut-storybook/stories`

 ### Cross-package development

 _Follow these steps when you need to make changes to Gamut that are immediately reflected in the Codecademy app (e.g. for QAing a Gamut component)._

 1. Cd into `../Codecademy` (targeting wherever your Codecademy app is located)
 2. Run `npm link ~/desktop/work/gamut/packages/gamut` (targeting wherever your gamut _child package_ is located) [npm-link documentation](https://docs.npmjs.com/cli/link)
 3. Run `yarn` in the Codecademy repo.
 4. You should be accessing your local version of Gamut.
 5. If you make an update to Gamut, you will have to run yarn in your local repo again.

 ### Publishing the modules

 1. Make your changes in a feature branch, and get another engineer to review your code
 1. After you've reviewed and tested your code, you can merge your branch into master.
 1. To merge, use the "squash and merge" button in github
 1. To generate an entry in the changelog for the module you changed, follow the [commit message guide](#commit-message-guide)
 1. Once your branch is merged into master, it will be published automatically by CircleCI.
 1. You can check the master branch for the new version number

 ### Publishing a pre-release version of a module

 You can use the gamut/next branch to publish pre-release changes that require testing across applications

 1. Follow the instructions for normal publishing, but base your PR off of the gamut/next branch, instead of master.
 1. Once you feel like your changes are stable, you can merge the gamut/next branch into master

 ### Commit Message Guide